Departure not guaranteed

 - Travel insurance and visas

-The local payment fee will be payable prior to travel together with the main tour fee.
-The local payment is handed over to the guide to pay some of the day-to-day operational costs that are incurred while groups are on the road.
+The local payment fee will be payable prior to travel together with the main tour fare at the time of booking The Park Fees & activities is used to pay for some of the day-to-day operational costs that are incurred while groups are on the road.
 Examples include fees at most of the national parks, entrance fees to some attractions, local guides and any food markets we visit to stock up on fresh produce during the tour.

 We make use of mid-range lodge accommodation.
 Your accommodation is situated either in National Parks, on the banks of a river, or in other places of interest.
 The accommodation will be a mix of lodges, chalets and permanent tented chalets with en-suite facilities.
 Some properties are equipped with swimming pools and/or bar areas